Background and History

 The highest graded examples include one coin graded PF67 by NGC and one coin graded PR67 by PCGS.
 Of the coins graded as uncirculated, the highest graded examples are MS66 by PCGS.

 In 2004, one of the pieces graded MS66 sold for $172,500 at auction.
 One of the examples graded PCGS PR66 sold for $48,300 later the same year.
-The 1856 Flying Eagle Cent also drives a considerable premium in circulated grades, with the value for pieces graded G-4 listed at $6,700 in the Red Book.
+The 1856 Flying Eagle Cent also drives a considerable premium in circulated grades, with the value for pieces graded G or VG reaching prices above $5,000.